Army extends Exercise Ayem Akpatuma in Taraba by 2 months — Nigeria Today

 Army extends Exercise Ayem Akpatuma in Taraba by 2 months

+Chukwu called on Taraba people to cooperate with the troops by giving useful and timely information to enable them carry out their duties effectively.

+He said the exercise had recorded tremendous successes in other areas in spite of challenges.
+(NAN)

-The post Army extends Exercise Ayem Akpatuma in Taraba by 2 months appeared first on The Herald Nigeria Newspaper.
+The post Army extends Exercise Ayem Akpatuma in Taraba by 2 months appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share